Eliastik/page-shadow/ROADMAP.md

 #### Known issues/bugs

-* [ ] (Medium) Fix Preserve bright color white text on white background/black text on black background
-    * Similar to the issue of wrong background detection
 * [ ] (Minor) Issues with Shadow DOM: Google Earth broken with "Increase page contrast" mode -> fixed by disabling auto override with filter rules ; to definitely fix: detection of transparent backgrounds in Shadow Roots
 * [ ] (Minor) Filter: disable class for matched filter on an element but no longer matched following changes in the element
 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list ?